GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

   </figcaption>
 </figure>

-Protected Audience API uses [interest groups](#interest-group-detail) to enable sites to display ads that are relevant to their users.
+The Protected Audience API uses [interest groups](#interest-group-detail) to enable sites to display ads that are relevant to their users.

 For example, when a user visits a website that wants to advertise its products,